FOR PROCUREMENT / SOURCING

 With Ginger

-Run both spec variants through the classifier.
+Run both spec variants through the HTS Classification Researcher.
 Ginger returns the candidate HTS codes for each, with the duty rate attached, so the engineering decision and the landed-cost decision happen in the same conversation.

 3. 03